ishaanjav/Face_Analyzer/README.md

 Furthermore, you may also want to check out some of my other repositories for Android apps:

 - [**Kairos Face Recognition**](https://github.com/ishaanjav/Kairos_Face_Recognition): The purpose of this Android app is to use Kairos's SDK for Android in order to implement facial recognition.
 Features of this app include: registering and identifying users when given an image.
 [README](https://github.com/ishaanjav/Kairos_Face_Recognition/blob/master/README.md)
+- [**GitHub Automated File Uploader**](https://github.com/ishaanjav/GitHub-Automated-File-Uploader): A command-line automation tool to upload files to GitHub, regardless of whether the files are in a git repository.
+Runs with a single command.
 - **[Fingerprint Authentication](https://github.com/ishaanjav/Fingerprint_Authentication)** - A simple app that demonstrates how to use a device's fingerprint reader to authenticate a person's finger and identify it among existing fingerprints. **[README](https://github.com/ishaanjav/Fingerprint_Authentication/blob/master/README.md)**